lsst-tstn/tstn-023/index.rst

 One of the reasons we selected the salkafka producer (``lsst-l1-cl-tss16``) for the diagram in :numref:`fig-net-topology-inset-community`, is that it does not subscribe to any of the CSCs running on the system at that time.
 Still, the component is receiving DDS traffic for all the CSCs.

-At the same time, the MTPtg is a component that no other CSC subscribe to events or telemetry from.
+At the same time, the MTPtg is a component that no other CSC currently subscribe to events or telemetry from.
 This is one of the main actor component of the system and it operates mainly by sending commands to other CSCs (MTMount and Rotator).
 Still, this CSC sends and receives DDS traffic from all the other CSCs, in addition to all salkafka producers in the system.